Read your latest personalised notifications

 Ok, got it

-EACVI members can access all slides and webcasts presented during the latest Congresses.
+EACVI Silver Members can access all slides and webcasts presented during the latest congresses.

 2-4 May 2019

 EuroEcho-Imaging, EuroCMR and ICNC are the EACVI’s annual congresses and represent the largest European meetings on cardiovascular imaging.

 Recognised for their heavyweight scientific content and quality presentations, they have experienced a continuous growth in attendance and record-breaking abstract submissions.

 This is expected to be the largest online gathering of cardiovascular professionals the world has ever seen.
 ESC Congress, once again, will be a celebration of discovery; a celebration of science.

 As many countries slowly begin lifting the restrictions imposed to control the coronavirus, we are looking ahead to an extraordinary event in cardiovascular imaging, EACVI 2020 will showcase – for the first time – all imaging modalities in ONE unique congress.